 A soft, padded board book filled with hours’ worth of learning for tiny readers.
 The First 100 Words will help them absorb simple words with corresponding photos.
 They’ll absorb words within various categories, like food, pets, trucks, clothes, and more.

 This heartwarming book hits all the feels.
-It will give you the warm fuzzies as a little hare named Little Nutbrown Hare and his big hare dad tries to one-up the other in a sweet competition of how much they love each other.
+It will give you the warm fuzzies as a little hare named Little Nutbrown Hare and his big hare dad try to one-up the other in a sweet competition of how much they love each other.

-Your baby’s library won’t be complete without this classic.
+Your baby’s library won’t be complete without this classic baby book.
 Known as a circular tale (beginning and ending in the same place), If You Give a Mouse a Cookie follows a series of events when a boy gives a mouse a cookie.
 The mouse then proceeds to ask for a glass of milk in addition to a laundry list of requests.
 Kids will love the storyline that unfolds with every page.